klauspost/compress/s2/README.md

 ```

 Similar to the Writer, a Reader can be reused using the `Reset` method.

+For the best possible throughput, there is a `EncodeBuffer(buf []byte)` function available.
+However, it requires that the provided buffer isn't used after it is handed over to S2 and until the stream is flushed or closed.

 For smaller data blocks, there is also a non-streaming interface: `Encode()`, `EncodeBetter()` and `Decode()`.
 Do however note that these functions (similar to Snappy) does not provide validation of data,